open-telemetry/opentelemetry-collector-contrib/pkg/stanza/docs/operators/tcp_input.md

 The `multiline` configuration block must contain exactly one of `line_start_pattern` or `line_end_pattern`.
 These are regex patterns that match either the beginning of a new log entry, or the end of a log entry.

+The `omit_pattern` setting can be used to omit the start/end pattern from each entry.

 #### Supported encodings